jpmcWorkers/jpmcWorkers.github.io/src/pages/content/Minneapolis.md

-On 7 January 2026, agents of the United States Federal Government acting under the banner of Immigration and Customs Enforcement (ICE) in Minneapolis, Minnesota, shot and killed US citizen Renee Good in her car after she had done nothing worse than criticize the agency's presence and actions in her city.
+On 7 January 2026, agents of the United States Federal Government acting under the banner of Immigration and Customs Enforcement (ICE) in Minneapolis, Minnesota, shot and killed US citizen Renee Nicole Good in her car after she had done nothing worse than criticize the agency's presence and actions in her city.

 Seventeen days later, on 24 January 2026, agents under the same banner murdered US citizen